ousepachn/ousepachn.github.io/_posts/2019-05-04-elections-kerala.md

 ---
 # Will beef roast prevail?
 April 23rd 2019 is when Kerala went to the polls for the parliamentary elections.
-My own friend managed the elections in Wayanad, where the Congress PM candidate, Rahul Gandhi contested from.
-Thought it would be fitting to share some stats on how the state went to the polls.
+With right expression, religious freedom and even beef roast at stake, how Kerala swings could be a good indicator of the saffron wave flooding the nation.
+Even Rahul Gandhi ditched Amethi to contest from our little Wayanad.
+Thought it would be fitting to share some stats on how the state went to the polls in these uncertain times.